Policy

 The report includes homicide case information and statewide incident data, information about lethality risk factors and homicide prevention recommendations, and notes the many ways we can support the people in our state currently experiencing violence.

-We can prevent abusers from weaponizing our justice system to harass, impoverish, and harm victims of domestic violence.
-Click below to download our FACT SHEET and learn more about how we can put an end to Abusive Litgation in Rhode Island.
+Our 2023 Priority Abusive Litigation bill passed this year!
+This new law prevents abusers from weaponizing our justice system to harass, impoverish, and harm victims of domestic violence.
+Click below to download our FACT SHEET and learn more about how this bill will help put an end to Abusive Litgation in Rhode Island.

 Take Action